Electrocomponents warns on profits after growth stalls

 LONDON Britain's top share index ended slightly lower on Tuesday, pausing after a five-day winning streak as Rolls-Royce tumbled after reporting a record loss.

-The British company said it expected headline pretax profit to drop to about 40 million pounds in the six months to the end of September from 59.4 million a year earlier, on flat sales.
+The British company said it expected headline pretax profits for the six months to end-September to be about 40 million pounds ($64.8 million), down from 59.4 million pounds a year earlier, on flat sales.

-"The performance is not where we wanted to be at this stage of the year but we do expect an improvement in half two," Chief Executive Ian Mason told reporters on Friday.

-Britain was the only region that posted sales growth, of 5 percent, in the first half, helped by a high proportion of sales for maintenance, which was more resilient than supplies to electrical engineers, Mason said.

-Sales in North America fell 5 percent, while Asia Pacific was down 1 percent and continental Europe was flat.

-The company said its gross margin was hit by increased discounts and sales of lower-margin products, including the Raspberry Pi, a credit card-sized, single-board computer that retails at about 25 pounds.
-The company sold 3 million pounds' worth of the product.
+The company said its gross margin had been hit by increased use of customer discounts and higher sales of lower-margin products, including the Raspberry Pi, a single-board computer that retails at about 25 pounds.

-"There has certainly been increased pressure in the market on sales, therefore we have responded by giving greater discounts," Mason said.

-"Some of the discounts have clearly performed very well ... where the account hasn't performed, we will be taking those (discounts) away."
+It said it would work to improve margins in the second half, with targeted selling price increases and actions to improve discount effectiveness.

 LONDON Britain's top share index ended slightly lower on Tuesday, pausing after a five-day winning streak as Rolls-Royce tumbled after reporting a record loss.